nvasudevan/suyam/suyamSite/content/english/history/_index.md

 Our earliest memory was when we met a group of 50 families found begging in Chennai.
 We helped these families by providing education and organising various
 weekend activities.
-Initially there were tentative with our help but after 4 years, the families began to appreciate our work, and started engaging with us.
-Based on their feedback, we rented a small premise to start Siragu Montessory School with just 30 children, 40 kms away from Chennai City at a small village near IAF Avadi.
-In July 2003, the then Honourable ex-Governor of Tamil Nadu, Mr. P S Ram Mohan Rao visited Siragu and appreciated the efforts taken by Suyam.
-In September 2004, in an unfortunate fire accident, the school was totally burnt down.
+Initially the families were tentative with our help but with time, the families began to appreciate our work, and their engagement with us improved.
+From their feedback, we rented a small premise to start Siragu Montessori School with just 30 children, 40 kms away from Chennai City at a small village near IAF Avadi.
+In July 2003, the then ex-Governor of Tamil Nadu, the Rt.
+Honourable Mr. P S Ram Mohan Rao visited Siragu and appreciated the efforts taken by Suyam.
+In September 2004, in an unfortunate fire accident, our school was completely destroyed be the fires.
 However, the fire accident didn't dampen our spirit and within two days, we reset the school in a neighbouring village.
 After 6 months, we moved to our own land at Palavedu Pettai village, IAF Avadi, Chennai.

 Now Siragu is in its 18th academic year with well over 400 children.
-In 2015, we introduced Higher Secondary Curriculam, and since then over 5 batches of students have passed out from Siragu. <link to success story>.
-By showing heartfelt gratitude, Siagru alumni along with our staff, conduct classes for available residential children (yes, even during difficult Covid times).
+In 2015, we introduced Higher Secondary Curriculam, and since then, we have had 5 batches of students pass out from Siragu. <link to success story>.
+By showing heartfelt gratitude, Siragu alumni along with our staff, conduct classes for available residential children (yes, even during the difficult Covid times).
 <powerpoint presentation link to google drive>.

-In 2017, we started our Siragu gaushala to save native breeds of India.
-As of now we have 6 cows and 2 calves.
-The residential students of Siragu run the gaushala and look after the animals. <picture>
+In 2017, we started our Siragu gaushala (cow shed) to save native breeds of India.
+We have 6 cows and 2 calves.
+The residential students of Siragu manage the gaushala and look after the animals. <picture>

-Since 2003, we have run organic farming at our Siragu school.
-We grow organic vegetables which support Siragu kitchen.
+Since 2003, we have run an organic farm at our Siragu school.
+We grow organic vegetables which support our Siragu kitchen.
 We grow Methi leaves, Tomatoes, Mustard leaves and so on.
 Our Industrial college students also help us out in running our organic farm. <picture>

 In 2008, we took over the management of Bharathamatha school in Vyasarapadi, Chennai with a strength of 40 children.
 We bought the premises and